Avin008/crework-assignment/README.md

 <span style="color:red">Please note that there are a few features that I am currently working on and will complete soon:

-1. Creating new tasks.
-2. Editing and deleting tasks.
+1. Editing and deleting tasks.
-3. Creating tasks by clicking the "Add Task" button in any column.</span>

 <hr/>